 “Clearing the table (sweeping the porch, putting out the trash) makes a real difference.
 I appreciate your contribution.”
 Kids need to understand that what they do makes a difference, that the adults notice, and that pitching in is a good part of family life.

 “This is one clean porch, mister!”
 “You mowed the lawn right up to the edge.
 Way to go!
-I’m so glad you take this job so seriously, it shows.”
+I’m so glad you take this job so seriously—it shows.”
 Doing a job at a high standard is always worth noting.
+Use iMOM’s free printable chore habit tracker to help your kids grow in responsibility.

 6. Compliment the effort, even when the result is not the best.